 They are now an emerging type of Super Spyware which hide effectively & impact the operating system kernel directly.
 They are used to hide the presence of a malicious object like trojans or keyloggers on your computer.
 If a threat uses rootkit technology to hide it is very hard to find the malware on your PC.

 Rootkits in themselves are not dangerous.
 Their only purpose is to hide software and the traces left behind in the operating system.
 Whether this is normal software or malware programs.

 There are basically three different types of Rootkit.
-The first type, the “Kernel Rootkits” usually add their own code to parts of the operating system core, whereas the second kind, the “User-mode Rootkits” are especially targeted to Windows to startup up normally during the system start-up, or injected into the system by a so-called “Dropper”.
+The first type, the “Kernel Rootkits” usually add their own code to parts of the operating system core, whereas the second kind, the “User-mode Rootkits” are specially targeted to Windows to startup up normally during the system start-up, or injected into the system by a so-called “Dropper”.
 The third type is MBR Rootkits or Bootkits.

 When you find your AntiVirus & AntiSpyware failing, you may need to take the help of a good Anti-Rootkit Utility.
 RootkitRevealer from Microsoft Sysinternals is an advanced rootkit detection utility.
 Its output lists Registry and file system API discrepancies that may indicate the presence of a user-mode or kernel-mode rootkit.

 Microsoft Malware Protection Center Threat Report on Rootkits